designernaut/designernaut/_posts/2012-09-06-people-matter.markdown

 The one that really stuck out to me was the tribute by Leslie Jensen-Inman.
 She says,

 "I met Jeffrey Zeldman in 2005 at SXSW in a coffee shop.
-And we could have talked about Designing with Web Standards, or Alistapart, or any of the wonderful things Jeffrey does as Jeffrey Zeldman.
+And we could have talked about Designing with Web Standards, or A List Apart, or any of the wonderful things Jeffrey does as Jeffrey Zeldman.
 But we didn't.
 We talked about family, and we talked about things that matter to us as people."

 And later she concludes,